As a former employee of Petsmart, I used to help people make choices about the right food for their dogs.

-Choosing the Right Food for Your Dog
+Four Tips for Choosing the Right Dog Food

-Meat Should Always Be the First Ingredient
+1. Meat Should Always Be the First Ingredient

 While dogs can eat plant material, evidence shows that they are carnivores and as such, it's much easier for them to digest meat.
-But beware, just because meat is the first ingredient doesn't mean it has a lot of meat in it.
-Usually, ingredients are weighed before they are processed so the weight of the meat is actually much less after processing.
+But beware, just because the first ingredient is meat doesn't mean it has a lot of meat in it.
+Usually, ingredients are weighed before they are processed, so the weight of the meat is actually much less after processing.

-Know What Preservatives Are Being Used
+2. Check Which Preservatives Are Used

-Generally dog foods will list what preservatives were used along with the ingredients.
+Generally, dog foods will list what preservatives were used along with the ingredients.
 Some preservatives are very harmful to your dog, such as BHA and BHT, which are known carcinogens.
 Your dog food should be preserved with natural preservatives, like tocopherol.

-Know Your Dog's Specific Needs
+3. Know Your Dog's Specific Needs

-Don't believe everything on the bag.
-Just like human food companies, dog food companies spin the truth too.
+Don't believe everything that's written on the bag.
+Just like human food companies, dog food companies might spin the truth, too.
 For example, some dog food companies claim that their food is made in the U.S., but most of the ingredients are sourced from a different country.

-If you switch your dogs food, make sure to do it gradually (over a period of 10 days is what is usually recommended.)
+If you switch your dog's food, make sure to do it gradually (over a period of 10 days is what is usually recommended).
 If you don't do this, your furry friend could have an upset stomach for a few days.
 Diarrhea after switching foods is pretty common, but if it lasts for more than a week you should stop giving your dog that food and consider seeing a vet.
 Your dog might have an allergy.
-Another sign of an allergy is a rash, usually forming on the dogs underbelly.
+Another sign of an allergy is a rash, usually forming on the dog's underbelly.